Pics: Oli Lane-Peirce.

 Wing foiling is a low power sport that needs more wind than you’d think.

-Scroll down for more info on the SIC Maui Raptor wing foiling wing.
+Scroll down for more info on the Hyde Sails Blast wing foil wing range.

 For all the so called diminishing returns of using a bigger wing foil wing the fact remains: when you’re flying you’re learning.
 Bogging about is about as frustrating as it gets!